Skip to content

 User Input:

 Agent Actions: 1.
-Locates order_items.yml 2.
-Identifies this as a RATIO (average) 3.
-Generates metric:
+Locates orders.yml semantic model 2.
+Identifies COUNT DISTINCT aggregation 3.
+Generates simple metric:

 ---